renzoboyy/me-and-bebeng/README.md

 # me and bebeng - Minecraft Server

 Welcome to the **"jejed and bebeng! ♥♥"** Minecraft Server!
 This is a Fabric-based survival server for Minecraft 1.21.11, configured for two players (me and bebeng :D).
 It includes performance optimizations, crossplay support, and quality-of-life enhancements. <br>
 <br>This server's IP configuration is networked via **Tailscale**, which is available for Windows and iOS, which jejed and bebeng use to play Minecraft with.
-Tailscale acts as a VPN from jejed's PC, which is hosting the server, to bebeng's iOS Device.
+Tailscale acts as a VPN from jejed's PC, which is hosting the server, to bebeng's iOS Device. <br><br>

+Unfortunately, the world is not part of the commit as it is too big for a GitHub repository.
+To circumvent this, I uploaded a separate world download you can check out here.

 ## Server Details
 - **Minecraft Version:** 1.21.11